Cutty Sark is home to the largest collection of Merchant Navy figureheads in the world.

 By around 1700, the decoration of naval vessels had reached its peak and the Royal Navy began the process of restricting ornamental carving around the bow and stern.
 Decoration on lower-ranking warships was curtailed in this period, while dispensations were sought for first-rate and second-rate vessels.

 The advent of clipper ships around 1850 prompted a revival of the figurehead and allowed the fitting of a full-length figure at the bow.
-These figures often took the form of a woman, as can be seen on Cutty Sark.
-Figureheads and other carvings continued to adorn wooden and iron sailing vessels in this period.

 Using our collections for research